What? : Nice section of the skyline ridge trail, mainly open space grass landscape with viewpoints to the ocean at the west and nice forest trails.

 This remote and not so much visited section of the park is accessible by Table Mountain Trail or Charcoal Rd trail.

-Trails are going steeply down the ridge into the canyon below (a very steep climb up).
+Trails are going steeply down the ridge into the canyon below (a very steep climb up on your way back).
 The trail keeps going down all the way to Stevenses Creek crossing where it connected to Canyon Trail.